vonhraban/docs-1/pages/go-api-handlers.md

 ## HTTP Handler

-The http handler is a http reserve proxy with built in service discovery.
+The http handler is a http reverse proxy with built in service discovery.

 - Content-Type: Any
 - Body: Any